chaselikethebank/chaselikethebank/README.md

 # 💻 Stack:
 I like Rails and Laravel and tend to go there for MVPs and smaller team projects.
 I end up working in .NET in larger conservative builds.
 I'm excited to do more with fewer frontend frameworks and explore this new HTMX paradigm.
 # ⌚ Next Steps:
-I am currently spending a lot on cloud deployments, so, I am learning more about servers, firewalls and self-hosting in general.
+I am currently spending a lot +/- on cloud deployments.
+So, as a way to insulate, I am learning more about servers, firewalls and self-hosting in general.

 <!--
 # 📊 GitHub Stats: